unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 The text to show for the clear button.

-{: .important }
+{: .note }
 `applyMultipleFilters`  needs to be set to true for this to work.

 ### Default Value
 {: .no_toc }